Skip to main content

 00:25:48:17 – 00:26:16:13

 So we said, you know, as an operational team, as a field service team, these are the things that we want you to really focus on.
 And that could be really simple things.
-It could be if you’ve got a fleet of drivers, well, if you can get metrics and data from them around idling vehicles and all these sorts of things, it’s really simple things that actually as a group you can pull back on and set some objectives and actually then as a team that things that not individually but as a group they can sort of work towards.
+It could be if you’ve got a fleet of drivers, well, if you can get metrics and data from them around idling vehicles and all these sorts of things, it’s really simple things that actually as a group you can report back on and set some objectives and actually then as a team there are things that not individually but as a group they can sort of work towards.

 00:26:16:13 – 00:26:39:09